CPPM Policy Chapter 10: Travel

 - Group IV (officials) may claim a meal allowance of up to $61.00 for each day (or portion of a day) the official discharges official duties, if the official is not at home while discharging those official duties.
 For an official see the Official Duties Expense Regulation (BC Reg.
 226/2001 as amended).

 - All groups are entitled to claim a private vehicle allowance (PDF) for the use of a privately owned vehicle on business travel.
 For private vehicle insurance requirements, refer to 11.3.2 policy 3.
 Employees are expected to carpool where practical to minimize costs and the production of greenhouse gas emissions.

 - Employees may claim the vehicle mileage allowance where they are driven to the departure location (i.e., airport, bus, ferry or train terminal) and picked up upon return.

 The portal-to-portal distance allowance (for travel to and from the employee's residence) must be authorized by the employee's Expense Authority before expenses are incurred.
-The Expense Authority must consider the cost and efficiency of alternative modes of travel before granting approval to an employee to take his/her vehicle to work for use when travel may be required.
+The Expense Authority must consider the cost and efficiency of alternative modes of travel before granting approval to an employee to take their vehicle to work for use when travel may be required.
 Allowance claims for vehicle mileage must not exceed 32 kilometres per day.

 - A government or rental vehicle should be used when public transportation is not operationally feasible or a privately owned vehicle is not available or economical (i.e., when daily travel exceeds 150 kilometres).
 A government vehicle, where available, should be the first choice.